4artit/CARND_Functional-Safety-of-a-Lane-Assistance-System/README.md

 ---
 ## Report
-You can see my funtional safety project in result directory.
+You can see my funtional safety project in 'Result' directory.